milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "When I was going through your gallery earlier, there were all sorts of different subjects.
 And they were all very lovely."

-CH2_Emi: "But what stood out to me was that there wasn't any people.
-No portraits or headshots."
+CH2_Emi: "But what stood out to me was that there weren't any people.
+No portraits or headshots whatsoever."

 CH2_Emi: "So I was thinking, why don't we ask around and have you snap some photos of some random people for a change of pace?"